 Teams will also be required to submit a "decision document" accompanying their oral presentation at the beginning of the semi-final competition round.
-The "decision document" will be a prepared form, a maximum of one single-sided page in length, outlining the team's decision process and recommendations.
+The "decision document" will be a prepared form, two single-sided pages (one double-sided page) in length, outlining the team's decision process and recommendations.